-(\1) It is essential to ensure that the courses taken in the master's program are different from those taken in the doctoral program.
+^(1) It is essential to ensure that the courses taken in the master's program are different from those taken in the doctoral program.

-(\2) For guidelines on course registration for the integrated doctoral program, students should refer to the Bulletin/Student Handbook issued by their affiliated department.
+^(2) For guidelines on course registration for the integrated doctoral program, students should refer to the Bulletin/Student Handbook issued by their affiliated department.

-(\3) For students in the Graduate School of Environment and Energy Engineering, only the courses offered for the master's program are counted.
+^(3) For students in the Graduate School of Environment and Energy Engineering, only the courses offered for the master's program are counted.
+For details, ask their affiliated department.